Wither Lob City? Clippers facing possible big changes | FOX Sports

 ”We’ve been reading about our obituary for about three months now,” coach Doc Rivers said. ”I’m sure everyone will have their own suggestions.”

 The Clippers began the season as the league’s best team at 14-2.
 They ended the regular season as the hottest team with a seven-game winning streak.
-Then they blew a 2-1 lead against the Jazz, leaving their fans wondering if the Lob City era is over.
+Then they blew the lead against the Jazz, leaving their fans wondering if the Lob City era is over.

 Here are some things to know about the Clippers heading into the offseason: